akostrik/stage_telegram_python/README.md

 ## node.js details
 [Node.js](https://nodejs.org/en/about), an asynchronous event-driven JavaScript runtime environment and library, runs the application outside of the client’s web browser.
 No function in node.js directly performs I/O, so the process never blocks [^10].
 Besides, MongoDB site provides [detailes examples](https://www.mongodb.com/docs/drivers/node/current/usage-examples/
 ) of node.js usage.
 So node.js matches well to deal with MongoDB, though there are also many [other possibilities](https://www.mongodb.com/docs/drivers/) to do it.

-The server creates a listening socket and then blocks while waiting for new connections.
-During this time, the kernel puts the process into an interruptible sleep state and runs other processes. [^14]

 [Express](https://expressjs.com/) Node web framework, is used by `Server 2` to:
 - write handlers for requests